Baseboard Installation Handyman | Phoenix East Valley AZ

 How long does a typical baseboard installation take?

 A typical room or hallway takes a day, maybe less.
-A full house — say 2,000 square feet with 600+ linear feet of baseboard — usually takes three to four days depending on corner complexity and whether we're also doing removal and wall repair.
-Rush jobs cost extra, but we'll let you know upfront.
+A full house with 600+ linear feet of baseboard usually takes three to four days depending on corner complexity and whether we're doing removal and wall repair.
+Rush jobs cost extra, but we tell you upfront.

 Should I use MDF or real wood?

 In the East Valley heat, both work fine if installed right.
 MDF is easier to paint, slightly cheaper, and won't warp.
 Real wood stains better and feels more premium.
-If you have high moisture areas (bathrooms, kitchens), MDF is lower maintenance.
+If you have high moisture areas like bathrooms or kitchens, MDF is lower maintenance.
 If you're staining, go hardwood.

 Can you match my existing baseboards?

-Usually, yes.
-We can measure your profile and source matching material, or we can remove and refinish existing baseboard if it's salvageable.
-Sometimes it's cheaper to replace.
-We'll walk you through the options.
+Usually yes.
+We measure your profile and source matching material, or remove and refinish existing baseboard if it's salvageable.
+Sometimes replacement is cheaper.
+We walk you through the options.

 Let's Get Your Baseboards Right